Origin: a Latin derivative

-Dr. Mia Frezzo is a veterinarian, wife, and mother of three young children who resides in North Jersey.
-Her passion for veterinary medicine was instigated and fostered by her uncle—also a veterinarian—with whom she worked and studied since the age of 14.
-She graduated from Ohio State University’s College of Veterinary Medicine in 1998, returning home to New Jersey after.
+Dr. Mia Frezzo is a veterinarian, wife, and mother of three young children, residing in northern New Jersey.
+Her passion for veterinary medicine was initiated and fostered by her uncle—also a veterinarian.
+Mia studied and worked with her uncle since age 14.
+She graduated from Ohio State University’s College of Veterinary Medicine in 1998, returning home after graduation.

 She is the owner and medical director of the Animal Hospital of Hasbrouck Heights in Hasbrouck Heights, New Jersey.
 Dr. Frezzo’s patients, primarily dogs and cats, benefit greatly from her combined holistic and traditional approach, emphasizing doTERRA essential oils, natural health, and illness prevention.

-Dr. Frezzo became convinced of the power of essential oils when they cured her two-year-old daughter of a chronic respiratory illness.
-As she grew increasingly frustrated with her daughter’s lack of progress and dependence on prescription medications, Dr. Frezzo sought other remedies.
-Within just two weeks of using doTERRA Breathe and On Guard, her daughter’s respiratory issues were fully resolved.
+Dr. Frezzo became convinced of the power of essential oils through her own personal experience.
+As her daughter struggled with a health issue, she grew increasingly frustrated with her lack of progress.
+Dr. Frezzo found doTERRA Breathe and On Guard to be highly beneficial and effective support for her daughter’s wellness.